SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-strategy.md

 A site collection needs to be connected with an Office 365 Group before this site collection can use or be used by other group connected services like Microsoft Teams, Yammer, Planner, … A common question is about sub sites: there’s only one Office 365 Group per site collection, see https://docs.microsoft.com/sharepoint/dev/transform/modernize-connect-to-office365-group-subsites for the sub site impact.

 - **Script:** The script will perform the Office 365 Group connection.
 This will trigger the creation of a new Office 365 group which will be connected to SharePoint site.
-Existing Office 365 Groups cannot be connected to a SharePoint site because each Office 365 Group already has a SharePoint site connected
+Existing Office 365 Groups cannot be connected to a SharePoint site because each Office 365 Group already has a SharePoint site connected.
 - **Script:** The group connection process will create a new standard modern home page.
 Optionally the script can be configured to keep using the modernized classic home page.

 ### Office 365 Group connect security impact